The Science of Attribution - Which Ad Made You Buy ?

 The first click model isn’t used very much, but it is useful for big brands who are not so focused on conversions as of now and are primarily going after Brand Awareness.
 Since the objective in a Brand Awareness campaign is to get the brand’s communication to new people, the First Interaction model makes sense as it will give credit to the channel that gets us new reach.

-For industries where the acquisition funnel is long, for example Real Estate, some marketers may resort to a Linear Attribution Model since it gives them an understanding of which all channels were able to serve an ad to the user.
+For industries where the acquisition funnel is long, for example, Real Estate, some marketers may resort to a Linear Attribution Model since it gives them an understanding of which all channels could serve an ad to the user.

-- Position Based Attribution Model:This model can be used to customize the weightage as per your business’ conversion journey.
-For example, in a category like Menstrual Cups, suppose you are getting people to your website for the first time primarily by search ads, you then put cookies in their system and run retargeting ads on FB, Display and YT so that they convert.
-Now your understanding about your acquisition funnel is that the most difficult part is to get the first click on the search ad and then the final conversion.
-Hence you may over index the weightage for the first and the last click, and reduce for the ones in the middle.
+Position Based Attribution Model:This model can be used to customize the weightage as per your business’ conversion journey.
+In the Position Based attribution model, major weightage (40% credit) is given to each of the first and last interactions, and the remaining 20% is distributed evenly to the middle interactions.
+For example, in a category like Menstrual Cups, suppose you are getting people to your website for the first time primarily by search ads; you then put cookies in their system and run retargeting ads on FB, Display, and YT so that they convert.
+Now, your understanding about your acquisition funnel is that the most challenging part is getting the first click on the search ad and then the final conversion.
+Hence you may over index the weightage for the first and last click, and reduce for the ones in the middle.
+Position based attribution is a strong model for many business types that have multiple touchpoints prior to a conversion.

 So which one should you use?